errordactyl/errordactyl_deno/README.md

 });
 ```

-Initialize errordactyl in the project that you are currently testing with  `edact init` and complete the inital prompts to create a config file in `projectRoot/_errordactyl/`
+Initialize Errordactyl in the project that you are currently testing with  `edact init` and complete the inital prompts to create a config file in `projectRoot/_errordactyl/`

 ```sh
 edact init